software-mansion/protostar/website/docs/tutorials/02-installation.md

 ## Requirements
 To use Protostar's dependency management commands, you must have git installed and added to your `$PATH` environment variable.

-The `$PATH` is an environment variable that specifies a list of directories in which the system looks for executables.
 If you do not have git in your `$PATH`, you will need to add the directory where git is installed in order to use Protostar.

 ## Linux and Mac